Flexible model selection for mechanistic network models: Simulation Study

-The simulation results seem to support the oracle properties of both the discrete and full SL.
+The simulation results seem to support the oracle properties of the discrete and full SL.
 Indeed, in most scenarios, the discrete SL has the same cross-validated $AUC$ as the best performing candidate algorithm, with the full SL performing a little better, as expected.
 In these scenarios, the ordering of the candidate algorithms by performance is likely the same across each fold in the cross-validation.
 Thus, the discrete SL always picks the same candidate algorithm in each fold and has the same performance as the best candidate algorithm averaged across all folds.
 The full SL, in this case, takes a convex combination of the candidate algorithms in each fold and performs at least as well as, and likely better than, the best performing candidate algorithm in each fold.
 When averaged across the cross-validation folds, the full SL clearly performs better, as evidenced by the simulations.
+Since it selects the candidate algorithm with the best cross-validated performance by design, the discrete SL's oracle property is mediated through the optimal candidate algorithm performing the best asymptotically.

 Still, there are a few scenarios where either or both of the discrete and full SL perform slightly worse than the best performing candidate algorithm.
 This occurs with edge count 500 and $p_{2}\in\left\{ 0.005,0.01,0.03\right\} $.
-In these scenarios, there are several candidate algorithms that are quite close in performance, and the ordering of their performance is likely not constant across the folds.
+In these scenarios, there are several candidate algorithms that are quite close in performance, and the ordering of their performance is likely not constant across the cross-validation folds.
 In this case, the discrete SL picks different candidate algorithms across the folds and the $AUC$ averaged across the folds may be worse than that of the best candidate algorithm.
-The full SL on the other hand weights different candidate algorithms most heavily across the folds, and the cross-validated $AUC$ can also end up worse than the best candidate algorithm.
+The full SL on the other hand weights different candidate algorithms differently across the folds, and the cross-validated $AUC$ can also end up worse than the best candidate algorithm.